PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 3. Forced global refresh of rank multipliers when a ladder multiplier is changed.
   - Should be simple
   - Run as async task
+  - Force update when updating a ladder's multiplier - all players
+  - DONE: Force update when changing ranks - only targeted player
+4. Add ladder base cost multiplier to /ranks autoConfigure.
+Start with a simple 10%.
+  - Include message that it's enabled and how to change it or disable it:
+  - /ranks ladder rankCostMultiplier prestiges 0

 * DONE: Add a rank cost multiplier to ladders.
 Sum all active ranks a player has to get the total multiplier to use for rank costs.